0xsequence/contracts-library/src/tokens/ERC20/README.md

 ## ERC20Token

-This contract is a complete, ready-to-use implementation of the ERC-20 token standard.
-It includes role based access control features from the [OpenZeppelin AccessControl](https://docs.openzeppelin.com/contracts/4.x/access-control) contract, providing control over minting operations.
+This contract is a base implementation of the ERC-20 token standard.
+It includes role based access control features from the [OpenZeppelin AccessControl](https://docs.openzeppelin.com/contracts/4.x/access-control) contract, to provide control over added features.
 Please refer to OpenZeppelin documentation for more information on AccessControl.

-The ERC20Token contract has a two-step deployment process.
-First, it's deployed with an empty constructor.
-After deployment, the `initialize` function must be called to set the owner, token name, symbol, and decimals.
-This process is in place to support proxy deployments with the ERC20TokenFactory.

-### Functions

-* `initialize(address owner, string memory tokenName_, string memory tokenSymbol_, uint8 tokenDecimals_)`: Initializes the token contract, setting the owner, name, symbol, and number of decimals.
-* `mint(address to, uint256 amount)`: Mints the given amount of tokens toP the specified address.
-This function is restricted to addresses with the Minter role.

-## ERC20TokenFactory
+## Presets

-This contract deploys ERC20Token contracts.
-It uses a proxy pattern to create new token instances to reduce gas costs.

-The deployment uses a `salt` which is combined with the caller's address for cross chain consistency and security.
+This folder contains contracts that are pre-configured for specific use cases.

-### Functions
+### Minter

-* `deploy(address owner, string memory name, string memory symbol, uint8 decimals, bytes32 salt)`: Deploys a new ERC20Token proxy contract, initializes it, and emits an ERC20TokenDeployed event.
+The `ERC20TokenMinter` contract is a preset that configures the `ERC20Token` contract to allow minting of tokens.
+It adds a `MINTER_ROLE` and a `mint(address to, uint256 amount)` function that can only be called by accounts with the `MINTER_ROLE`.

 ## Usage

-To create a new ERC20 token:
+This section of this repo utilitizes a factory pattern that deploys proxies contracts.
+This allows for a single deployment of each `Factory` contract, and subsequent deployments of the contracts with minimal gas costs.

-1. Deploy the ERC20TokenFactory contract (or use an existing deployment).
+1. Deploy the `[XXX]Factory` contract for the contract you wish to use (or use an existing deployment).
 2. Call the `deploy` function on the factory, providing the desired parameters.
-3. A new ERC20Token contract will be created and initialized, ready for use.
+3. A new contract will be created and initialized, ready for use.

 ## Dependencies

-This repo relies on the OpenZeppelin Contracts library, particularly the ERC20, IERC20, IERC20Metadata, and AccessControl contracts, which provide core ERC-20 functionality and secure access control mechanisms.
+These contract relies on the OpenZeppelin Contracts library, particularly the ERC20, IERC20, IERC20Metadata, and AccessControl contracts, which provide core ERC-20 functionality and secure access control mechanisms.